-A: The Writing Center is located in English 242.
-During spring and fall semesters, our hours are Monday-Thursday 9-8, Friday 9-1, and Sunday 1-5.
+A: The KSU Writing Center is located in English 242.
+During spring and fall semesters, our hours are Monday-Thursday 9-8, Friday 9-2, and Sunday 1-5.

 A: Appointments are scheduled through our online scheduling system.
-Select the “How to Make an Appointment” tab from our website.
+Select the "Schedule Appointment" tab on our website.

 A: The Writing Center is a busy place, and you may find that no appointments are available.
 You are always welcome to come to the Center and wait in the Computer Lab or our reception area for a walk-in appointment.
 We can't promise a short wait, but we will help you as soon as we can!